-In the Zaffiro jewelry design studio— located a short stroll from their 1913 Craftsman home in the Hawthorne neighborhood of Portland, OR— Jack and Elizabeth Gualtieri carry forward the artistic legacy of ancient Etruscans.
+In the Zaffiro jewelry design studio— located a short stroll from their 1914 Craftsman home in Walla Walla, WA— Jack and Elizabeth Gualtieri carry forward the artistic legacy of ancient Etruscans.
 In their workshop beyond the lush garden full of hot peppers, neatly riotous rows of tomatoes, and other gorgeously arranged fertility, the award-winning jewelers practice an art form that first appeared 4000 years ago in and around Italy and Greece.

 From the highly polished and beloved espresso machine in the busy kitchen to the handcrafted racks in the wine cellar, to the eclectic original artwork they’ve acquired throughout their travels, everything in the Gualtieris’ house is about creative expression, about inspiring a mood or evoking an emotion.
-As artists, the couple have surrounded themselves with beauty, from the elegant old-growth forest growing on a volcano in the park four blocks away, to the colorful wisteria blossoms hanging from a hand-forged copper trellis attached to the front porch of their 100-year-old house.
+As artists, the couple have surrounded themselves with beauty, from the vineyards producing world class wines surrounding their town, to the passionflower intertwining up a trellis they designed and built near the front porch of their 100-year-old house.

 “We just love well-crafted things,” Elizabeth explains, showing off her collection of costume jewelry.
-“They don’t have to be expensive.”
+“Whether we collect them or make them.”
 She refers to a quote from the artist William Morris, who once said, “Have nothing in your house that you don’t know to be useful or believe to be beautiful.”

 “We’re like magpies—we love pretty, shiny things,” Jack adds, “Most of the things we collect are highly detailed, much like our own work.”
 The Gualtieris are artists, but not “artsy” in the traditional sense, insisting for example that the words “oeuvre” and “milieu” never appear anywhere on their website, or in this profile.

-Their love of artistic pursuits extends to voracious reading (including art books for inspiration), collecting fine wines for their small cellar, woodworking and historic renovation of their own home, and gardening and cooking.
-They also play on an adult kickball team.
+Their love of artistic pursuits extends to voracious reading (including art books for inspiration), collecting wines for their cellar, woodworking and historic renovation of their own home, and gardening and cooking.
 To know how the Gualtieris live is to see into their careers as artists of the highest order, practicing a demanding specialty that makes them highly sought after.
-According to Elizabeth, very few jewelers earn a living by creating granulated jewelry.
+According to Elizabeth, very few jewelers in the United States earn a living by creating granulated jewelry.

 Jack, who was studying industrial design when the couple met while working at a custom jewelry store, collected seashells as a child and wanted to be an architect, but found that field imposed too many rules on his active imagination.
 While designing and handcrafting granulated jewelry imposes its own requirements of technique, it has also allowed Jack’s creative side to blossom.